Introduction

 Methodology

-The AMP’s will be assessed using the 12 assessment areas shown below and comparison to the existing appropriate Asset Management level for you the Client:
+The AMPs will be assessed using the 12 assessment areas shown below and compared to the existing appropriate Asset Management level for you, the Client:

 - Description of Assets